protonemedia/laravel-ffmpeg/README.md

 ## Experimental

 The [progress listener](#progress-monitoring) exposes the transcoded percentage, but the underlying package also has an internal `AbstractProgressListener` that exposes the current pass and the current time.
 Though the use-case is limited, you might want to get access to this listener instance.
 You can do this by decorating the format with the `ProgressListenerDecorator`.
-This is highly experimental, so be sure the test this thoroughly before using it in production.
+This feature is highly experimental, so be sure the test this thoroughly before using it in production.

 ```php
 <?php